 Bill believes it is the responsibility of every citizen to contribute back to their community, and over the years he has done so in numerous ways.

-He has coached middle school hockey, raised money for organizations like March of Dimes and NMSU Dancesport, served on panels like the 2011 Redistricting Committee, and volunteered with the Mesilla Bike to School Days.
+He has coached middle school hockey, raised money for organizations like March of Dimes, La Casa Women’s Shelter and NMSU Dancesport, served on panels like the 2011 Redistricting Committee, and volunteers with the Mesilla Elementary Bike to School Day.